ntacv/autonomous_gama_modeling/README.md

 Extension 3: Adding different car companies with different car models that react differently to their inputs.

+## todo
+- check car proba_accident and fiability
+- realistic input parameters for salary
+- maintenance price and
+- parameters
+- owner of a car
+- move accident to car

 ## \!
 Presentation

 slides to follow the report and live interaction or video